panglesd/slipshow/docs/tutorial.rst

 The `Learn Markdown in 60 seconds <https://commonmark.org/help/>`_ is from CommonMark, the organization that proposed a well-defined specification for Markdown.
 They also have a 10-minute tutorial to learn but also train!

-The slipshow syntax is defined in  :ref:`syntax`.
+The slipshow syntax is defined in :ref:`Syntax reference`.
 In this tutorial, let's only focus on the syntax used in the example.

 Pauses
 """"""